Can Truth and Niceness Co-Exist?

 Some people would argue that it's not nice to contradict Joe when he says he's a parakeet.
 And maybe they're right.

-To believe that delusions exist, you have to believe that reality is real, that certain things are true, and that other things are false.
+In order to believe that delusions exist, you have to believe that reality is real, that certain things are true, and that other things are false.
 Such common sense is unfashionable but no less correct for being so.

 If anything can be anything, then Joe's belief that he's a parakeet is just as valid as everyone else's belief that he isn't.